 For I Love Transit Week, I’m happy to share a contribution from Dave Olson, who is a prolific and talented local writer, podcaster, poet, Canucks superfan, and much more.
-You can find all of his work at uncleweed.net — and here’s some direct links to his blog, notebook, Twitter, and three podcasts: Postcard from Gravelly Beach, Choogle On, and Canucks Outsider.
+You can find all of his work on his Feasthouse blog.
+Find more of Dave’s podcasts, essays, presentations and documentaries at his archive: http://daveostory.com.

 So without further ado, here is “Rolling to the End of the Line,” an essay about transit by Dave Thorvald Olson.